-- San Diego State University (SDSU) was established in 1897 and is a comprehensive university that has been classified as a Doctoral/Research University -Intensive by the Carnegie Foundation. - SDSU is the second largest of 23 campuses in the California State University system and is one of the largest Universities in the Western United States (5th largest in California). - SDSU has a diverse student body of about 35,000.
+- San Diego State University (SDSU) was established in 1897 and is a comprehensive university that has been classified as a R1 institution by the Carnegie Classification of Institutions of Higher Education. - SDSU is the second largest of 23 campuses in the California State University system and is one of the largest Universities in the Western United States (5th largest in California). - SDSU, a Hispanic-Serving Institution and Asian American and Native American Pacific Islander-Serving Institution, has a diverse student body of about 39,000.
 The main campus is situated on 283 acres atop a mesa in San Diego. - SDSU ranks #1 in the research output in the entire CSU system. - The architectural richness of the campus reflects a combination of historical "mission" theme and contemporary design.
 For more information about SDSU visit www.sdsu.edu.